 Strakka Racing has evolved to become one of the most respected and successful teams in the World Endurance Championship.

 Within three years of its formation, Strakka won the Le Mans 24 Hours LMP2 setting five new event records.
 Since then it has gone from strength to strength to include a string of podiums and broaden its racing interests to even include a karting partnership with my chassis manufacturer Zanardi, in 2014.
 With Strakka's support of Zanardi Strakka Racing, I was able to reach my goal that year and become 2014 European KF Champion.
 I then went on to do my first full car test with Strakka in a Formula Renault 2.0.
 I have been lucky enough to get a glimpse of the family that is Strakka Racing and I continue to admire its work and team culture.
 In 2015, I tested Formula Renault 3.5 with Strakka Racing.

-I have grown up through international karting under the guidance of Oli Oakes, Dino Chiesa and using the Zanardi kart chassis.
+I have grown up through international karting under the initial help of Oli Oakes, and then Dino Chiesa and using the Zanardi kart chassis.
 Dino sent a Zanardi chassis to England for me to test when I had just turned 12 and I had my first international KF3 race 6 months later at Genk.
-I stayed on the Zanardi chassis for all four years, enjoying many championship victories with Oli and Dino's support in both KF(2) senior and KFJ(3) junior classes.
+I stayed on the Zanardi chassis for all four years, enjoying many championship victories with Dino's support in both KF(2) senior and KFJ(3) junior classes.

 Callum is one of Britain's most talented upcoming young drivers.
 He would be delighted if you would like to partner with him on his journey within the world of motorsport.

 Please fill out the form (right) to enquire about joining Callum.